virtualzx-nad/geodesic-interpolate/README.md

 Geodesic interpolations and smoothing
 ====
+Constructing interpolation paths between molecular geometries to obtain reaction path.

+The paths are determined by minimization of the total path length in internal coordinate metric, or in other words the integrated total coordinate change is minimized.
+Such a definition ensures that the constructed paths are smooth and well behaved.
+The package is also used for smoothing discontinuous or noisy trajectories obtained from MD simulations.

+The default coordinate system uses Morse scaled pair-wise distances.
+The lengths in such coordinate systems have the physical meaning of the total number of bond changes along the path.

+It has been shown that the method generate smooth paths with reasonable barrier height even for highly complex reactions, such as protein unfolding or concerted cycloaddition reactions with many simutaneous ring formations.

+This is a pure python implementation, so it is not optimized for speed, but rather is intended to serve as a reference implementation of the algorithms described in the paper.
+Still, interpolating systems with ~1000 atoms should not be a problem.

 Directory Structure
 ----
-- geodesic_smooth      Python package for interpolation and smoothing by finding geodesic curves with redundant internal metrics
+- geodesic_interpolate      Python package for interpolation and smoothing by finding geodesic curves with redundant internal metrics
   - `__init__.py`      Python package file
   - `__main__.py`      Standalone script for performing interpolation and smoothings.
   - `geodesic.py`      Computation and minimization of path length in redundant internal metrics.
 This is used to optimize